aravindhk/QESummerSchool/Day-5/exercise-2/README.md

      --with-elpa-include="-I${ELPAROOT}/include/elpa/modules" \
      --with-elpa-lib=${ELPAROOT}/lib/libelpa.a \

-where ELPA library has already been compiled for you and installed under `ELPAROOT`.
+where the ELPA library has already been compiled for you and installed under `ELPAROOT`.

 Finally, compile everything with: